CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/AppliedEnergistics2/Inscriber.md

 #### Add Inscribe Recipes

+Inscribe recipes are recipes that only consume the middle input, the other inputs are not consumed.

 The following script will add four recipes to the Inscriber that will do the following:

 1) Output a Diamond when Inscribing Dirt in the middle slot.